spydx/equinor-ctf-2024/writeups/misc/Leftovers/FesseMisk/README.md

         continue
 ```

-When the friendly chat-bot knows gets enough information it often manages to write functionall code.
+When the friendly chat-bot gets enough information it often manages to write functional code.
-I'm not really sure if this is a good code or not, but it worked and I havent looked back at it since.
+I'm not really sure if this is good code or not, but it worked and I havent looked back at it since.
 I guess I could have tried to style it nicely for the writeup, but I didnt bother. (im sorry)
 ```plaintext
 Success with ITER = 1726
 Decrypted content: Master class secret: EPT{Ach13v3m3nt_Unl0ck3d_293857}
 ```

+## Afterthoughts
+After writing my own writeup I wanted to see what [other writeups](../arctic_anon/README.md) did.
+My oh my.
+It's not hard to find the needle in the heystack if the needle is heystack sized and there is no heystack.
+I never looked too close at the code to realise what dividing the second by 1 million in reality meant.
+It shows that every second that whole week will all result in 1726.
+Perfect.
+Anyhow, I'm sure this code can in some way be used again in CTFs later on, so Its not always bad to do it *thoroughly™*